Battle of Winterthur: Preliminaries

-On 22 May 1799, Friedrich Joseph, Count of Nauendorf, led a large column across the Rhine at Konstanz, Stein and Eglisau.
+On 22 May 1799, Friedrich Joseph, Count of Nauendorf, led a large column across the Rhine at Konstanz, Stein am Rhein and Eglisau.
 Hotze's force had already crossed the Rhine further east, where it was still a mountain stream, and passed through the Grisons, into Toggenburg, and moved toward Zürich.

 To prevent these two forces from joining with Archduke Charles' 100,000 men, on 22 May, Masséna and 23,000 troops of the Army of the Danube marched from Zürich in the direction of Winterthur.
 Once past Winterthur, they made their way another 14 km northeast and, on 25 May, the two armies clashed at Frauenfeld.
 Out-numbered almost four to one, Hotze's force was badly mauled by the French; 750 of Hotze's men were killed or wounded, and 1,450 captured; in addition, Hotze lost two guns, and one color.
 His second-in-command, Major General Christoph Karl von Piacsek, was wounded in action and died later of his wounds.
 Despite the superiority of the French numbers, though, Hotze extricated his force from the engagement, manoeuvred around the French position, and escaped in the direction of Winterthur.

 Meanwhile, by 26 May Nauendorf established camp near Andelfingen and reacquired contact with the main Austrian force.
 Having united with Nauendorf, Archduke Charles awaited Hotze's force, coming from the east, before he would attack the French at Zürich.
 That same night, Hotze camped between Frauenfeld and Hüttwilen, about 10 km southeast of Nauendorf's position, and sent his advance posts as far ahead as Islikon and Elgg, only 9 km east of Winterthur.